quipo/statsd/README.md

 * Increment - Count occurrences per second/minute of a specific event
 * Decrement - Count occurrences per second/minute of a specific event
 * Timing - To track a duration event
+* PrecisionTiming - To track a duration event
 * Gauge - Gauges are a constant data type.
 They are not subject to averaging, and they don’t change unless you change them.
 That is, once you set a gauge value, it will be a flat line on the graph until you change it again
 * Absolute - Absolute-valued metric (not averaged/aggregated)
 * Total - Continously increasing value, e.g. read operations since boot